 One of the earliest obtainable town plans of Boston, from Bellin's Histoire General des Voyages.

-Shows Boston 12 years prior to the start of the American Revolution.
-Fine dark impression, wide margins and marvelous color.
+Includes a key locating 17 places on the map.
+Shows Boston 13 years prior to the American Revolution.
+Fine dark impression and marvelous color.

 Jacques-Nicolas Bellin (1703-1772) was among the most important mapmakers of the eighteenth century.
 In 1721, at only the age of 18, he was appointed Hydrographer to the French Navy.
 In August 1741, he became the first Ingénieur de la Marine of the Dépôt des cartes et plans de la Marine (the French Hydrographic Office) and was named Official Hydrographer of the French King.